 Humanists believe that there are needs that are unique to the human species.
-According to Maslow (1962) the most important of these is the need for self-actualization (achieving out potential).
-The self actualizing human being has a meaningful life.
-Anything that blocks our striving to fulfil this need can be a cause of depression.
+According to Maslow (1962), the most important of these is the need for self-actualization (achieving our potential).
+The self-actualizing human being has a meaningful life.
+Anything that blocks our striving to fulfill this need can be a cause of depression.
 What could cause this?

 Abramson, L. Y., Seligman, M. E., & Teasdale, J. D. (1978).
 Learned helplessness in humans: critique and reformulation.
 Journal of abnormal psychology, 87(1), 49.